chinshr/wakanda-cloud-deployment-guide/deployment-guide.md

     $ ssh deploy@186.10.2.123

-## Install Wakanda on Ubuntu
+## Installing Wakanda on Ubuntu Linux

 In a terminal (on your local machine) connect to your Ubuntu server, deploy account, e.g.

     > ssh deploy@wakofoo.cloudapp.net
     Password: <enter password>
-    deploy@Ubuntu12Server1:~$
+    deploy@ubuntu:~$

-You will be in the `deploy` home folder.
+You will be in the `deploy` user's home folder.
 When you enter `pwd` at the prompt, you should see `/home/deploy`.
-Otherwise, just enter `cd` and enter, you should be back in your home folder.
+Otherwise, just enter `cd`, which brings you back to your home folder.

 Download the latest (production) release.
 Outside your terminal, browse to